Modeling Coral Reef Bleaching Recovery Through KCC-Theory: Interactive Population Dynamics

 where the $n^{3}$ quantities $\Gamma^{i}_{jk}$ are all constants (here, use is made of the Einstein summation convention on summing over repeated upper and lower indices with the only exception being $\lambda_{(i)}N^{i}$ where the parentheses indicates no summation).
 Now we introduce a natural measure of production $x^{i}$ of a population $N^{i}(t)$, the Volterra's Production Variable {\cite{V}}, by defining

 where $k_{i}>0$ is the per capita production rate.
-An n-species Volterra-Hamilton (VH) system $(\Pi, \Gamma)$ is pair consisting of $\Pi$, a set of n producer populations whose sizes are denoted by $N^{1}, \ldots, N^{n}$, together with a system of equations $\Gamma$ (\ref{eq2}), (\ref{eq3}):
+An n-species Volterra-Hamilton (VH) system $(\Pi, \Gamma)$ is pair consisting of $\Pi$, a set of n producer populations whose sizes are denoted by $N^{1}, \ldots, N^{n}$, together with a system of equations $\Gamma$ formed by \eqref{eq2} and \eqref{eq3}: